varocketry/guitar-mastery-hub/public/lessons/lesson_016_understanding_fretboard.md

 ---

-## 🎸 SECTION 3: FINDING ANY POWER CHORD
+## ðŸŽ¸ SECTION 3: FINDING ANY POWER CHORD

 ### The Simple Formula